SAP/vscode-test-cli/packages/vscode-test-cli/README.md

-# VS Code Test Command-Line Interface
+# VS Code Test Command Line Interface

 This package helps you run the tests for your VS Code extension in a VS Code environment by configuring the extension parameters in a configuration file and running the tests from the `scripts` section of the `package.json`, using a command line interface.